RunestoneInteractive/pythonds/_sources/Graphs/StronglyConnectedComponents.rst

-Let's trace the operation of the steps described above on the example graph in :ref:`Figure 31 <fig_scc1>`. :ref:`Figure 35 <fig_sccalga>` shows the starting and finishing times computed for the original graph by the DFS algorithm.
+Let's trace the operation of the steps described above on the example graph in :ref:`Figure 31 <fig_scc1>`. :ref:`Figure 35 <fig_sccalga>` shows the starting and closing times computed for the original graph by the DFS algorithm.
-:ref:`Figure 36 <fig_sccalgb>` shows the starting and finishing times computed by running DFS on the transposed graph.
+:ref:`Figure 36 <fig_sccalgb>` shows the starting and closing times computed by running DFS on the transposed graph.